AbdulRehman16/AbdulRehman16/README.md

-Hi, I'm Abdul Rehman Mustafa, a Tech enthusiast, Entreprenuer and a Community Builder from Pakistan PK,
+Hi, I'm Abdul Rehman Mustafa, a Tech enthusiast, entrepreneur and a Community Builder from Pakistan PK,

 Talking about My Personal Stuffs: